VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 >
 > from https://en.wikipedia.org/wiki/Script_kiddie

 But, really, some absolutely incredible code has been written in the following languages.
 They more than serve their purpose and are generally some of the fastest "I just need a quick and dirty solution" options out there.
-Not everything needs a blazing fast hand optimized C implementation, and code that's really just for personal use, to acomplish a one-off task, or that runs inside a bigger program (3D modeling software like Blender, Video editing software like Premier, Game development editors, etc.)  should probably be easy to read and modify quickly.
-Rapid prototyping certainly has it's place.
+Not everything needs a blazing fast hand optimized C implementation, and code that's really just for personal use, to accomplish a one-off task, or that runs inside a bigger program (3D modeling software like Blender, Video editing software like Premier, Game development editors, etc.)  should probably be easy to read and modify quickly.
+Rapid prototyping certainly has its place.

 Just don't think you should use these to write efficient, safe code.